Written by Dr Kate Evans, Elephants for Africa

 At the same time, we noticed the large bulls were frequenting our study area in the western Delta less, and reports were coming to us about large aggregations of males in the Makgadikgadi Pans National Park, south of the Delta.

 In 2012 we moved to this area to retain our focus on bull elephant ecology in a bull area – to further our understanding of bull social ecology and the role of bull areas and to address the increasing issue of human-elephant competition in the area.

-Here the majority of our sightings are of male elephants (98% of all sightings) and again we are seeing that the older bulls are playing an important role in bull society.
-It may well be that these large numbers at the river give them an opportunity to select who to hang out with.
+Here the majority of our sightings are of male elephants (98% of all sightings), and again we are seeing that the older bulls are playing an essential role in bull society.
+It may well be that these large numbers at the river allow them to select who to hang out with.
 Given the close proximity to community lands, and the predominance of older bulls raiding the crops (Stevens 2018), it may also be that younger bulls are learning the value of human habitation to their dietary requirements by spending time with these older males.

-The management and conservation of elephants is always a hot topic of debate, from the affects of large offtake due to poaching and or management strategies, which individuals to hunt and who to translocate.
-Historically these decisions has been based purely on numbers with herd integrity being taken into account in later years.
+The management and conservation of elephants is always a hot topic of debate, from the effects of large offtake due to poaching and or management strategies, which individuals to hunt and who to translocate.
+Historically these decisions have been based purely on numbers with herd integrity being taken into account in later years.

 • Evans, K. & Harris, S. (2008).
 Adolescence in male African elephants, Loxodonta africana, and the importance of sociality.
 76, 779-787

 • Foley, C., Pettorelli, N, & Foley, L. (2008) Severe drought and calf survival in elephants.
 Biology Letters 4(5) 541-544